opendaylight/docs/docs/release-notes/projects/usc.rst

   header, and provides support for TLS/DTLS.
 * USC Manager handles configurations, high availability, security, monitoring, and clustering support for USC.
-* USC UI is responsible for displaying a graphical user interface representing the state of USC in the OpenDaylight DLUX UI.

 USC Channel UI
 --------------